ashleefv/ChESS2022/README.md

 Workshop materials from the [2022 Chemical Engineering Summer School](https://www.aiche.org/conferences/faculty-chemical-engineering-summer-school/2022)

+## ASEE Conference Paper

+A. N. Johns, R. P. Hesketh, M. D. Stuber, and A. N. Ford Versypt, Numerical Problem Solving across the Curriculum with Python and MATLAB Using Interactive Coding Templates: A Workshop for Chemical Engineering Faculty, Proceedings of the ASEE Annual Conference, Baltimore, MD, 2023. [https://peer.asee.org/43749](https://peer.asee.org/43749).

 ## Description

 This workshop explores Python and MATLAB templates and interactive coding notebooks for use throughout chemical engineering core courses and computational thinking as a problem solving approach.
 Students do not need prior Python or MATLAB programming to use these templates.